redhat-developer/vscode-quarkus/README.md

   * Outline support (flat or tree view)

 ## Quarkus debug command
-  Launches the Maven quarkus:dev plugin and automatically attaches a debugger
+  Launches the Maven `quarkus:dev` plugin or the Gradle `quarkusDev` command and automatically attaches a debugger
   * Call `Quarkus: Debug current Quarkus project` from the VS Code command palette

 ## Quarkus code snippets